cl666666/GVP-MSA/README.md

 ## Data
 Processed protein fitness data and its relevant MSA and protein structure information are available.
 Only one example dataset TEM1 is provided in this github repository due to the size constraints.
-More datasets can be download from https://www.dropbox.com/s/yrutk32l21y6dhr/directed_evolution_input_datasets.tar.gz?dl=0.
+More datasets can be downloaded from https://www.dropbox.com/s/yrutk32l21y6dhr/directed_evolution_input_datasets.tar.gz?dl=0.
 To test with these datasets, you need to uncompress the downloaded data and move them into the "input_data" directory.
+Also, we uploaded our pretrained model parameters for zero-shot prediction, which can be downloaded from https://www.dropbox.com/s/xwrsx8synd8i7cu/zero-shot_parameter.tar.gz?dl=0.
 ## Running examples

 ### Simple averaging or additive models